 Have you ever wondered how allergies develop, or why you react to a particular allergen?
 The exact cause of allergies is unknown, but there are many factors that are thought to play a part in the development of allergies.

 - Age.
-Chances of allergy development can increase after repeated exposure to a particular substance that the body does not recognize.
+Chances of allergy development can increase after repeated exposure to a particular substance that the body doesn’t recognize.
 Therefore, experts believe that the likelihood of developing allergies increases later in life due to continuous exposure to an allergen.

 - Immune Response.
 Scientists also believe that how your immune system responds to certain intruders plays a part in the development of allergies.
 If the immune system identifies a substance that has entered the body as a dangerous intruder, it will fight to eliminate the substance and develop a sensitivity to it.